On singular fibers of parabolic fibrations: Introduction

-In this note, we consider the higher dimensional case.
-Let $f:X\to Y$ be a fibration between smooth projective varieties whose general fiber $F$ has Kodaira dimension zero.
-Let $b=\min\{k\in\Zz_{>0}\mid \dim H^0(kK_F)>0\}$.
-We have the following canonical bundle formula by Fujino and Mori.
+In this note, we consider the higher-dimensional case.
+Following Ueno, we call a fibration parabolic if its general fiber has Kodaira dimension zero.
+For parabolic fibrations, we have the following canonical bundle formula of Fujino and Mori.